wizelineacademy/typesctipt-for-nodejs/README.md

 #### Cakes operations

-* **Register new cakes**.
+- **Register new cakes**.
 Creates a new record in the database for the cake.
 This endpoint can receive the following information about the cake and it's restrictions:

-  * **Name**: Required, 5 characters min., 50 characters max.
+  - **Name**: Required, 5 characters min., 50 characters max.
-  * **Descrition**: Required, 50 characters min., 1000 characters max.
+  - **Descrition**: Required, 50 characters min., 1000 characters max.
-  * **Ingredients**: Required, at least 3 ingredientes.
+  - **Ingredients**: Required, at least 3 ingredientes.
 Per ingredient: 1 character min.
-20 chareacters max.
+20 characters max.
-  * **Price**: Required, greater than 0.
+  - **Price**: Required, greater than 0.
-  * **Stock**: Required, greater than -1.
+  - **Stock**: Required, greater than -1.

-* **List cakes**.
+- **List cakes**.
 Returns all cakes registered in the database.
-This list can be filtered for a range of price or by ingrediente.
+This list can be filtered for a range of price or by ingredient.

-* **Cake detail**.
+- **Cake detail**.
 Returns the full detail of a cake, receiving the id of the cake.

-* **Edit cake**.
+- **Edit cake**.
 Updates the cake record in the database.
 This endpoint should receive the same information as the create operation, and should perform the same restrictions.

 #### Sales operations

-* **Sell cake**.
+- **Sell cake**.
 Creates a new record in the database for the cake sell operation.
 This endpoint should save the customer information, cake and quantity.
 Should recieve the folloing information with restrictions:

-  * **Customer name**: Required, 3 characters min., 50 characters max.
+  - **Customer name**: Required, 3 characters min., 50 characters max.
-  * **Phone Number**: Required, 10 characters min, Only numbers, spaces and the sing `+`.
+  - **Phone Number**: Required, 10 characters min, Only numbers, spaces and the sing `+`.
-  * **Email**: Optional, 5 characters min.
+  - **Email**: Optional, 5 characters min.
 100 characters max, email format.
-  * **Cake ID**: Required, should be a valid, should exists in the database.
+  - **Cake ID**: Required, should be a valid, should exists in the database.
-  * **Quantity**: Required, greater than 1.
+  - **Quantity**: Required, greater than 1.

 ### Business rules